F0RTRE55/BFC/README.md

 ## Installation and Execution
 Biofoundry Palette Program does not require any additional installation.
-In order to execute the file, a please click BFP.exe However, when if one wants to run using python script, please install the following python packages
+In order to execute the file, a please click BFP.exe However, when if one wants to run using raw python script, please install the following python packages

 **Pre-requisites:**
+The following commands is to be executed in Windows Powershell
 <br/>
 [openpyxl](https://openpyxl.readthedocs.io/en/stable/)
 | OS | Command |